MatrixEx Add-In

 Steps

-1. Copy the MatrixEX_DefaultEn.ini file to the folder described below
+1. Copy the MatrixEX_DefaultEn.ini file into the folder described below

 2. Edit the copied Ini file